|Major Groups > Gilled Mushrooms > Dark-Spored > Gomphidius > Gomphidius oregonensis|

-Cap: 3-15 cm wide; convex, becoming planoconvex; bald; very slimy; streaked; pale pinkish to brownish when young, becoming dark reddish brown to dark brown, or sometimes fading to tan; spotting and discoloring blackish to black in places or overall with age.
+Cap: 3–10 cm wide; convex, becoming planoconvex; bald; slimy; streaked; pale pinkish to brownish when young, becoming dark reddish brown to dark brown, or sometimes fading to tan; spotting and discoloring blackish to black in places or overall with age.

-Stem: 5-10 cm long; 1-3 cm wide; tapering to base; often rooting; with a fibrillose partial veil that is typically poorly developed and hard to distinguish underneath the "slime veil" (a thick layer of clear slime sheathing the young stem and covering the gills); at maturity slimy over the lower portion; sometimes adorned with a ring or ring zone that becomes blackened by spores; whitish above, dull to bright yellow below; discoloring and bruising black.
+Stem: 5–10 cm long; 1–2 cm wide; tapering to base; often rooting; with a fibrillose partial veil that is typically poorly developed and hard to distinguish underneath the slime veil; at maturity slimy over the lower portion; sometimes adorned with a ring or ring zone that becomes blackened by spores; whitish above, dull to bright yellow below; discoloring and bruising black.

 Flesh: White in cap; yellow in stem.